leonajuan/flatiron-phase-1-project/README.md

 https://www.thecocktaildb.com/api.php

-This API is used to generate cocktail recipes
+### This API is used to generate cocktail recipes

 <hr>

 ## Usage:

-Javascript, HTML, CSS
+### Javascript, HTML, CSS

 <hr>

-### Challenges/Features we hope to implement in the future: TBD
+## Challenges Faced/ Future Features:
+### Working on different branches as a group on Github was one of the challenges we faced (Git merge, push, pull from/to main branch).
+### Streachable feature we can practice in the future is to embed Spotify player on the page, so that users instantly find and listen to their music on the website.